 Take Advantage of IRAs

 While individual retirement accounts aren’t a budget saver, they do help you grow your savings through better tax treatment.
-Different types of IRA are available including Roth, Rollover, and Traditional IRA.
+Different types of IRAs are available including Roth, Rollover, and Traditional IRA.
 With Roth IRAs, you make after-tax contributions and so you withdraw it tax-free when you retire.
 Rollover accounts, such as 401(k), handle cash that rolls over from certain types of retirement account.
 In a traditional IRA, you make contributions with cash that could be deducted to your taxes.
 Talk to your employer or HR representative about ways on how to manage your salary wisely with retirement accounts.

 Be an Active Investor